ElizaKnapp/APCSFinalProject/README.md

 - **Eliza** <br>
   Set up the general layout and display of the game.
 Created Player Class and started Alien Class.
 - **Rachel** <br>
-  Created Bullet classes and its subclasses.
+  Created a Character abstract class for all of the moving objects.
+Started Bullet classes and its subclasses.